dezeroku/network_layout/README.md

 3. Guest network (192.168.2.1/24) exposed using AP router, completely isolated from LAN both directions
 4. VPN (10.200.200.1/24) managed by main router

+All of the real logic is done on the main router's level, including DNS and DHCP.
+AP Router and Main AP serve as dummy APs.

+External DNS queries are encrypted with HTTPS (DoH) and resolved by Cloudflare and Google servers.

 A picture is worth more than a thousand words:
 ![Network Overview](docs/diagrams/created/network_overview.png?raw=true "Network Overview")